declanbyrd/eleventy-plugin-mastoarchive/README.md

 This will expose a global data object called `mastodon` which you can use in your Eleventy project.

+On the first run, the plugin will fetch _all_ your public posts and then cache them to the location specified in `cacheLocation`.
+Each time posts are fetched after, only the posts made after the last cached post will be fetched.

+If you used versions < 0.2.0 you will need to clear your site's cache to get all your posts and not the most recent 40.

 ## Getting your Mastodon User ID

 I was able to retrieve my Mastodon user ID by monitoring the network requests made by the Mastodon server I belong to.
 On a device that is able to open developer tools, the steps I took were to: